saltstack/salt/doc/topics/aws.rst

     myinstance-DEL20f5b8ad4eb64ed88f2c428df80a1a0c

-In order to enable this, add AWS.rename_on_destroy line to the main configuration file:
+In order to enable this, add EC2.rename_on_destroy line to the main configuration file:

 * Using the old cloud configuration format:

 .. code-block:: yaml

-    AWS.rename_on_destroy: True
+    EC2.rename_on_destroy: True

 * Using the new cloud configuration format:

 .. code-block:: yaml

-    my-aws-config:
+    my-ec2-config:
       rename_on_destroy: True